cris178/P2PFileSystem/README.md

 To skip the break points once entering gdb just enter

- * run -s -d Mountdir
+ * run -s -d Mountingpoint
  * -s: Runs the file system as a single thread program
  * -d: Allows for debugging options
  * Mountdir: is the name of the folder that will be tourned to our mounting point.